Year of Publication

 Direct federal funding, if available, to states with the highest animal to veterinarian ratios as they are at the greatest risk for public health and bioterrorism issues.
 Further assess specialization areas such as food supply veterinary medicine, as shortages or oversupply cannot be ruled out in specific areas.
 Alternate methods of providing veterinary education are recommended for states wanting to expand veterinary services including building a vet school, adding contract seats, or forming partnerships with other states.
 Further research is necessary over a longer period of time for a better understanding of the relationship between veterinary schools and the supply of veterinarians.
 Additional research is needed to determine whether a shortage, oversupply, a distribution problem, or none of the above exists.

 Bosh, Kyle, "The Influence of Veterinary Schools on the Veterinary Labor Market" (2008).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 153.